-Colorado State University–Global Campus is one of the Centennial State’s flagship universities.
-The Master's in Law Enforcement requires a total of 36 credits and allows the student to specialize their criminal justice focus, as students may choose between one of 14 four-course (12-credit) specializations.
+Colorado State University Global is one of the Centennial State’s flagship universities.
+The Master’s in Law Enforcement requires a total of 36 credits and allows the student to specialize their criminal justice focus, as students may choose between one of 14 four–course (12–credit) specializations.
 These specializations include finance, project management, healthcare administration, and human resource performance.